Joey Bishop, ‘Deconstructing the Rat Pack,’ and other cocktails of the moment

 Some of the early books I edited include the FAQ series for Applause Books [e.g. lengthy volumes on Seinfeld, Robin Hood, Dracula, Joss Whedon, and many others].
 I also edited their biographies of Bob and Ray and Ringo Starr.
 For McFarland & Co., I edited numerous books that originated as professorial theses, including detailed works on directors Martin Scorsese, Robert Wise, Frank Capra, and Stanley Kubrick.

 It was Ben Ohmart of BearManor Media who first asked me to edit some of his manuscripts.
 He had liked the way I had written — along with my wife Debra — my first book, Silent Lives: 100 Biographies of the Silent Film Era.
 Debra and I have since written King of the Movies: Francis X. Bushman and CHASE!
 A Tribute to the Keystone Cops.
-The forthcoming The Egg Came First: Ma and Pa Kettle on Film will be our sixth collaboration and the first-ever volume on the Ma and Pa Kettle film series.
+Ma and Pa Kettle on Film is our sixth collaboration and the first-ever volume on the Ma and Pa Kettle film series.

 Are you comfortable speaking with the press?